Chapter L1: Hardship

 L1001 Introduction

-This chapter contains guidance on recoverable hardship payments for UC and includes
+This chapter contains guidance on recoverable hardship payments for UC and includes1. what is hardship

 2. the basic conditions to be in hardship